Harborough Town F.C.: History

 The club was established in 1975 as a youth team under the name Harborough Town Juniors, with the modern club formed by a merger with adult team Spencer United in 2008.
 Spencer United joined Division Five of the Leicester & District Mutual League in 1976.
 They were Division Five champions in 1977–78 and were promoted to Division Two.
 A third-place finish the following season saw them promoted to Division One.
 Although the club were relegated back to Division Two three seasons later, they were Division Two runners-up in 1987–88 and promoted to the Premier Division.
 In 1996 they joined Division One of the Northamptonshire Combination.

 Spencer United were Northamptonshire Combination Division One champions in 1997–98, earning promotion to the Premier Division.
 In 2002 the club were renamed Harborough Spencer United.
 They were relegated back to Division One after finishing bottom of the Premier Division in 2004–05, and were subsequently renamed Harborough Town Spencers in 2006.
 During the 2007–08 season, the club were amalgamated into Harborough Town, adopting their name.
 They ended the season as Division One runners-up, earning promotion to the Premier Division.

 In 2009–10 Harborough were Premier Division champions, earning promotion to Division One of the United Counties League.
 Although they finished bottom of Division One in their first season in the league, the club were Division One runners-up in 2011–12 and were promoted to the Premier Division.
 In 2021–22 they were Premier Division South champions, earning promotion to Division One Midlands of the Northern Premier League.
 The 2023–24 season saw the club finish third in Division One Midlands, qualifying for the promotion play-offs.
 After beating Hinckley Leicester Road on penalties in the semi-finals, they defeated Anstey Nomads 2–0 in the final to earn promotion to the Premier Division Central of the Southern League.

 In 2024–25 Harborough qualified for the first round of the FA Cup for the first time.
 After defeating Tonbridge Angels 4–1 in the first round, they were beaten 5–3 by Reading after extra time in the second round.
 They went on to finish fifth in the Premier Division Central, before losing to Kettering Town on penalties in the play-off semi-finals.
+The following season saw them win the Premier Division Central title, earning promotion to the National League North.